AragonBlack/fundraising/Workflow.md

 npm run publish
 ```

-We can then `cd template/multisig` and `deploy:dao:rpc` to create a DAO.
+We can then `cd template/multisig` and `npm run deploy:dao:rpc` to create a DAO.
 You'll get an address to a DAO which you need to remember since we need it soon.

 Finally we can `cd ../../apps/aragon-fundraising/app` and run `npm start` to start our fundraising frontend.
 By now you should have four running terminal processes.